djangulo/contratista_be/README.md

     - Example:

-            python setup.py my_project --throttling anon=1000/day user=1000/hour contacts=1000/day uploads=10/minute
+            python setup.py my_project --throttling anon=1000/day scoped user=1000/hour contacts=1000/day uploads=10/minute

- - `--static`
+ - `--static-root`
-    - Configures `STATIC_ROOT` and `STATIC_URL` in `settings.py` to whatever argument is passed.
+    - Configures `STATIC_ROOT` in `settings.py` to whatever arguments is passed.
     - If called without argument, will default to `static` folder in the root dir.
+ - `--static-url`
+    - Configures `STATIC_URL` in `settings.py` to whatever argument is passed.
+    - If called without argument, will default to `/static/` url.

 - `--media-root`
     - Configures `MEDIA_ROOT` in `settings.py` to whatever argument is passed; to `media` folder in root dir
-    - Will be setup automatically if `--media-url` is set without a media-root.
-    - Will add a media outlet url to `my_project/urlpatterns.py`.
     - This is necessary if you intend to work with and display images.

 - `--media-url`
     - Configures `MEDIA_URL` in `settings.py` to whatever argument is passed.
-    - If no argument is passed, will default to 'media' folder in root dir.
+    - If no argument is passed, will default to `/media/` url.
-    - Will be setup automatically if `--media-root` is set without a media-url.
-    - Will add a media outlet url to `my_project/urlpatterns.py`.
+    - If set, also configures `urls.py` to display media.
     - This is necessary if you intend to work with and display images.

 ### Manual install